kartoza/miniSASS/docs/src/user/guide/upload.md

 ![add record button](./img/upload-2.png)

 Upon clicking on this button the add record form will open.
-This form have four sections
+This form has four sections

 ## Site details section